WeAllCode/website/README.md

-# Custom-build Django application for CoderDojoChi
+# Custom-build Django application for We All Code

 We, the community and staff, have been building a custom Django application to handle out many parts of our organization.